Montana Elk Hunting: The Complete Guide

 District 250 — Missouri Breaks.
 The Breaks districts along the Missouri River produce some of the biggest bulls in the state.
 Elk here use the deep timbered coulees and rugged river breaks that make access difficult and hunting physical.
 Success rates push 50% in good years because the terrain limits hunter numbers naturally.
 Float-hunting the Missouri and glassing into side coulees is a proven tactic.
 Most hunters access by boat or long 4WD roads from the south.

-District 510 — Absaroka-Beartooth.
-This is Montana’s premier backcountry elk district.
+510 — Absaroka-Beartooth.
+Montana’s premier backcountry elk district.
 The terrain is huge, vertical, and wild.
-Elk summer above timberline in alpine basins and move down through heavy timber as snow pushes them in October and November.
-Drawing this district takes years of bonus points, but the hunting is worth the wait — 340+ class bulls come out of here regularly.
+Elk summer above timberline in alpine basins and drop through heavy timber as snow pushes them in October and November.
+Drawing this tag takes years of bonus points, but the hunting is worth the wait — 340+ class bulls come out of here regularly.
 If you can handle the physical demands, this is a once-in-a-lifetime caliber hunt.

-District 270 — Snowy Mountains.
+270 — Snowy Mountains.
 A sleeper district that doesn’t get the press of the Breaks or Beartooth units.
 The Snowy Mountains hold a healthy elk herd in mixed conifer and mountain meadow habitat that’s physically more accessible than the wilderness districts.
-Draw odds are slightly better here, making it a smart target for hunters building bonus points.
+Draw odds run slightly better here too, making it a smart target for hunters stacking bonus points.

-District 411 — Bitterroot.
+411 — Bitterroot.
 Steep, dark, and heavily timbered canyon country along the Idaho border.
-This district rewards hunters who can climb and glass.
-The Bitterroot elk herd is managed for quality, and mature bulls hang in the nastiest terrain — side-hill timber so thick you can’t see 40 yards.
+This one rewards hunters who can climb and glass.
+The Bitterroot elk herd gets managed for quality, and mature bulls hang in the nastiest terrain — side-hill timber so thick you can’t see 40 yards.
 Calling works well during archery, and late-season snow pushes elk into more huntable terrain during rifle.

 Compare Montana districts in our Unit Finder tool